Our Terry's Chocolate Orange Pumpkin Shaped Cake is a showstopping centrepiece treat for any Halloween party.

 The whole process of making this Pumpkin Shaped Cake was fun, furthermore, you must agree the end result is fantastic!

-All our kids loved this cake; it put a big smile on there faces.
+All our kids loved this cake; it put a big smile on their faces.